SuperNagibatorFunt3000/YBA-SCRIPT-FREE-/README.md

 # YBA-SCRIPT-FREE-
-## This script is not completely free.
-It is free only for my friends, but they have to go through the key system.
-If you want to use this script, write to me in discord - chelovek#2374
+## This script is outdated, please use the new one -> https://github.com/SuperNagibatorFunt3000/XD-Scripts